utahrobotics/lunadev-2025/app-configs/README.md

 * gyroscope_scale - [f64; 3] - Scaling bias.
 * with_scaling - bool - Weather or not to try calculating scaling bias, included as an option but not needed in most cases.
 * misalignment - [f64; 4] - Quaternion representing orientation misalignment.

+### Main.v3pico

+* imus: an array of 4 IMUInfo structs
+* serial: serial number to identify pico.